Bull snakes are opportunistic.

 As you might expect, due to their larger size, adult bull snakes have a lot more choice in what they can successfully kill and eat.

-Impressively, some bull snakes will kill and eat other snakes – even venomous rattlesnakes.
+Impressively, some bull snakes will kill and eat other snakes – even venomous rattlers.
+At least the baby rattlesnakes.
 Since they eat harmful snakes and other small vermin, many people consider them to be welcome houseguests.

 I wouldn’t recommend keeping a bull snake in your home unless it’s your pet.
 However, they don’t always make excellent pets, as they are not known for their docility and friendliness.